larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 ---

-#### 16a) Resume BitLocker after Windows boots successfully
+### 16a) Resume BitLocker after Windows boots successfully

-This step is only if you have another partition with Windows on it, if not skip to 16b.
+This step is ONLY if you have another partition with Windows on it, if not skip to 16b.
 You may now reboot back into the Windows partition with SecureBoot on to confirm that it works.
 If you use BitLocker and turned it off at the beginning you must launch `cmd` as an Administrator and re-enable it, but again, **ONLY** if you had BitLocker on and disabled it:

 ```bat
 manage-bde -protectors -enable C: